circuitnet/CircuitNet/README.md

 ### Data Preparation

-Please follow the instructions on the [quick start page](https://circuitnet.github.io/intro/quickstart.html) to set up the CircuitNet dataset for a specific task(Congestion/DRC/IR Drop).
+Please follow the instructions on the [download page](https://circuitnet.github.io/intro/download.html) to set up the CircuitNet dataset for a specific task(Congestion/DRC/IR Drop).

 ### Example Usage: